Nurlan-Bakenbaev/Nurlan-Bakenbaev/README.md

 💫 About Me:
-<br>🌟 Hallo there!
-I'm a Full-Stack Developer & Junior IT System Integrator
+<br>🌐 Hallo there!
+I'm a Junior IT System Integrator with a strong focus on Networks & Servers
 <br><br>
-As a passionate JavaScript developer with a strong interest in IT infrastructure and networking, I enjoy working at the intersection of software development and system integration.
-I bring ideas to life through React.js and Node.js, while also diving deep into servers, networks, and operating systems.
+My core interest and primary skill set are centered around IT infrastructure — designing, building, and maintaining reliable networks and server environments.
+I enjoy working close to the system level, understanding how services communicate, how networks are structured, and how infrastructure can be made stable, secure, and scalable.

 <br><br>
-My journey in tech is fueled by curiosity, hands-on practice, and a desire to understand how systems work end-to-end — from user interfaces down to network packets.
+🖥️ Servers & Systems (Main Focus)

+Linux & Windows Server administration

+User, group, and permission management

+Service configuration and troubleshooting

+Virtualization and basic infrastructure concepts

+Monitoring, backups, and system reliability

 <br><br>
-🎨 Front-End
-With React.js as my brush, I craft dynamic, intuitive, and responsive user interfaces.
-My front-end toolkit includes:

-Component-Driven Development with React.js

-State Management using Redux and Context API

-UI/UX with Material-UI, Bootstrap, and custom CSS / SASS

-Accessibility-focused development to ensure inclusive user experiences
+🌐 Networking (Core Profile)

+Strong fundamentals in TCP/IP, OSI model, DNS, DHCP

+Switching & routing basics (VLANs, subnetting, static & dynamic routing)

+Network troubleshooting and analysis

+CCNA-oriented knowledge and practice

+Understanding of enterprise network structures

 <br><br>
-🔧 Back-End
+🔧 Automation & Scripting
-On the server-side, I build robust and scalable solutions using Node.js.
-My back-end expertise covers:

-RESTful APIs with Express.js

-Databases: MongoDB, MySQL, PostgreSQL

-Authentication & Security: JWT, OAuth, role-based access
+To support and automate infrastructure tasks, I use programming as a tool, not as the main goal:

+JavaScript (Node.js) for scripting and automation

-Real-time communication with WebSockets and Socket.io
+Working with APIs and system-related tooling

+Git for version control and configuration tracking

 <br><br>
-🖥️ Systems, Servers & Networking
-Beyond development, I actively work with and explore IT infrastructure:

-Linux & Windows Server administration

-User, permission, and service management

-Virtualization (VMs, basic infrastructure concepts)

-Networking fundamentals: TCP/IP, DNS, DHCP, VLANs, routing & switching

-Building and troubleshooting networks with a CCNA-oriented mindset
+🧠 Mindset

+Infrastructure-first thinking

+Hands-on problem solving

+Learning by building, breaking, and fixing systems

+Continuous improvement in networking and system integration

 <br><br>
-🌱 Forever a Student
-I’m constantly evolving and expanding my skill set.
-Currently, I’m focusing on:

-Next.js for SSR and modern web architectures

-TypeScript for type-safe and maintainable code

-Java for building robust and secure backend logic
+🌱 Currently Learning & Improving

-Deepening my knowledge in networking and system integration (CCNA level)
+Advanced networking concepts (CCNA level)

+Deeper Linux server internals

+Infrastructure automation and scripting

+Secure and stable system design
 <div align="center">
 	<table>
 		<tr>